headzoo/surf/README.md

 ### Contributing
 Issues and pull requests are _always_ welcome.
-Code changes are made to the [`dev`](https://github.com/headzoo/surf/tree/dev) branch.
-Once a milestone has been reached the branch will be merged in with `master`, and a new version tag created. **Do not** make your changes against the `master` branch, or they will _may_ be ignored.

 See [CONTRIBUTING.md](https://raw.githubusercontent.com/headzoo/surf/master/CONTRIBUTING.md) for more information.